 | Crown Chakra | Violet | Top of the head | Spirituality, connection to the divine |

-Keep this table handy as you begin your journey.
-By understanding this energetic map, you can spot where you feel out of sync and intentionally use color to help restore flow.
+Keep this table handy as you begin.
+By understanding this energetic map, you can notice where you feel out of sync and intentionally use color to help restore flow.
 For a visual reference, see 7ChakraColors.com.

 The Ancient Roots of Chakra Wisdom

-The chakra system is a living tradition with roots in ancient India.
-The earliest written hints appear in the Vedas, sacred texts composed in the second and first millennia BCE1.
-Early descriptions focused on energy centers, their functions, and sacred sounds rather than the modern color assignments.
+The chakra system has roots in ancient India.
+Early references appear in the Vedas, sacred texts composed in the second and first millennia BCE1.
+Early descriptions emphasized energy centers and sacred sounds rather than the modern color assignments.
+Chakras were described as spinning wheels or vortexes of prana, the life force.
+The rainbow-colored system familiar today developed later as Eastern ideas were adapted and synthesized with Western spiritual thought2.

 Mapping Your Lower Chakra Colors

-The three lower chakras form your energetic foundation.
+The three lower chakras build your energetic foundation.
 They connect you to the physical world and support safety, creativity, and personal power.

 Red: The Grounding Root Chakra

 The Root Chakra (Muladhara) anchors you to the earth.
-Its color, red, symbolizes survival, stability, and vitality.
+Red symbolizes survival, stability, and vitality.
 When balanced, you feel grounded and secure.
 Imbalance may show as anxiety, financial stress, or physical symptoms like lower back pain.
+Anxiety disorders are among the most common mental health conditions worldwide, so grounding practices can be an important complement to other care4.

 Practical ways to support the Root Chakra: